Ordering Details for Custom Copper Sheet Metal Chimney Caps Page

 We feel that since the cost labor is by far the largest part of the cost for any custom work like this, why use cheaper materials?
 If it is built well, it is common knowledge that copper has proven to last out in harsh elements for well over a century.
 But this is the key we place most of our focus on "If built well".
 Even if it were to be made with a steel that is 3 times as thick, it would still only last 1/3 as long as copper.
 That is a 9 to one ratio or better over the most common metal used for chimney caps, but when you calculate the lost labor of fabrication and the replacement installation cost, the spread is far greater.

 Even if you got a fantastic deal on a smaller chimney cap made of steel for only $600, in the long run that is actually more expensive than paying over $4,000 for a larger more decorative copper unit that would last well over a century.
-If you want to avoid the rust stains it will cause if left up there too long, you would have to change out the steel unit every 10 years or so, if you are lucky.
+If you want to avoid the rust stains it will cause if left up there too long, you would have to change out the steel unit every 10 years or so, and pay to cover up those ugly rust stains.
 Then there is the resale value of the house to consider, which is likely greater than the cost difference of using a cheaper metal.
 That issue alone would be profitable to go with a better unit.

 How thick is the copper we use?